TITLE 14

 b.
 An applicant who meets the performance assessment requirement in subchapter II of Chapter 12 of this title and becomes employed in a Delaware public school will be reimbursed no less than $100.
 The reimbursements may be provided from funds collected under paragraph (b)(27)a. of this section; and

 (28) Developing a process for districts and charter schools to annually identify any enrolled student who is a “military-connected youth.”
 For purposes of this section, a “military-connected youth” means having an immediate family member, including a parent, stepparent, sibling or any other person residing in the same household, who is on active duty in; serving in the reserve component; or recently retired from a “branch of the United States armed forces.”
-For purposes of this section, “branch of the United States armed forces” means:
+For purposes of this section, “branch of the United States armed forces” means all of the following:

 h.
 United States Public Health Service.